The event runs over two days.

 Gates open at 7.00am. must be ready for scrutineering and competition by 7:30am on the Friday.

-Scrutineering for those that couldn't arrive on the Thursday will be from 7.15am until 8.30am.
+Scrutineering for those that couldn't arrive on the Thursday will be from 7.15am until 8.30am (time permitting).
 Drivers’ briefing at 8.45am sharp.
 All drivers must be at the drivers’ briefing.
 Students not attending the drivers’ briefing will not be allowed to compete in the event.
 A roll call will be taken.